Last Bottle of Burgundy

 “Well, there’s enough time for a civil ceremony.
 Have you asked the girl to marry you?”

 “No, sir.
-She told me yesterday when I walked her home.
-She wasn’t at school today.”
+She told me about it yesterday when I walked her home from school.
+She wasn’t in music class today.”

 “Have you told your mother?”